-This process works slightly other way when the file that is open and removed is on an NFS mounted filesystem.
+On Linux/UNIX systems if you delete a file that a currently running process still has open, the file isn’t really deleted or removed .
+Once the process closes the file, the OS then removes the file handle and free up the disk blocks.This process works slightly other way when the file that is open and removed is on an NFS mounted filesystem.
 Since the process that has the file open is running on one machine (such as a workstation in location A ) and the files are on the file server, there has to be some way for the two machines to communicate information about this file.
 The way NFS does this is with the .nfsNNNNNN files.
 If you try to remove one of these file, and the file is still open, it will just reappear with a different number.
-So, in order to remove the file completely you must kill the process that has it open.
+So, in order to remove the file completely we must must kill that process which is currently using it.

 $ lsof | grep -i .nfs1234

-$ echo testfile > foo % tail -f foo testfile ^Z Suspended % rm foo % ls -A .nfsC13B $ rm .nfsC13B $ ls -A .nfsC13B $ lsof .nfsC13B COMMAND PID USER FD TYPE DEVICE SIZE/OFF NODE NAME tail 1182 jack 0r VREG 186,6 5 1200718 .nfsC13B%
+$ echo testfile > foo $ tail -f foo testfile ^Z Suspended $ rm foo $ ls -A .nfsC13B $ rm .nfsC13B $ ls -A .nfsC13B $ lsof .nfsC13B COMMAND PID USER FD TYPE DEVICE SIZE/OFF NODE NAME tail 1182 jack 0r VREG 186,6 5 1200718 .nfsC13B%

 So once you find .nfsNN file and want to delete it permanently then killed that process that has the file open, the .nfs file will go away automatically.
 In the above example, when you kill the tail process i.e PID 1182 , the .nfsC13B file will disappear.

 To kill a process in Linux distributions use kill command, so to kill a process of PID 1182, execute the beneath command,

 $ sudo kill -9 1182